-The majority of the country is now under government control except for the Idlib Province, Western Aleppo Province, the northern region of Hama Province and the north east.
-These areas are currently controlled by Turkish forces, the Global Coalition, Islamist groups or Kurdish authorities.
+The majority of the country is now under government control.
+Fighting continues particularly in areas where government-held territory borders on areas controlled by rebel militias.
+The areas controlled by rebel militias include the Idlib Province, Western Aleppo Province, the northern region of Hama Province, the north and the north east.